jesusdaver86/FuerzaGestionApp/README.md

 After successful installation, you can access FuerzaGestionApp through your web browser.
 *   Manage passenger records via the 'Pasajeros' module.
 *   Track vehicle units in the 'Unidades' section.
-*   Record and view sales transactions under 'Ventas'.
+*   View employee documentation and expiration dates in the POA module.
 (More specific examples and screenshots to be added as the project develops.)

 ## Contribution Guide